 ACCA (African Caribbean Cricket Association) will uphold and promote the spirit of cricket and its values of transparency, inclusiveness, and fairness.

-Over the years questions have been asked by cricket lovers in England and outside of these islands about growing absence of African Caribbean cricketers on the field of play and the missing Black fans at cricket grounds, especially at international matches.
+Over the years questions have been asked by cricket lovers in England and outside of these islands about the growing absence of African Caribbean cricketers on the field of play and the missing Black fans at cricket grounds, especially at international matches.

 Today young people of African Caribbean heritage show scant interest in the game.
 Since most of us (parents and grandparents) of Caribbean heritage were weaned on the beautiful game of cricket we assumed that our children and grandchildren would follow the same route into becoming involved in the game.
 Unfortunately, our assumptions are wrong.

 The ACCA is working towards re-invigorating the love for the game of cricket within the older element of the African Caribbean communities and introducing it game to the young people of those communities.
 It is seeking the help and assistance of people who are interested in revitalizing the game of cricket in the African Caribbean communities in general and among the young people in particular.